HMS Cameleon (1795): French Revolutionary Wars

 Lord Nelson had intended to appoint Commander Edward Canes, first lieutenant of Tigre, to command Cameleon.
-However, when Lieutenant Frederick Lewis Maitland returned from captivity shortly after the Spanish captured his command, the hired armed cutter Penelope in the action of 7 July 1799, Earl St Vincent promoted Maitland to commander, the promotion being backdated to 14 June, and gave him command of Cameleon.
+When Lieutenant Frederick Lewis Maitland returned from captivity shortly after the Spanish captured his command, the hired armed cutter Penelope in the action of 7 July 1799, Earl St Vincent promoted Maitland to commander, the promotion being backdated to 14 June, and gave him command of Cameleon.
 Maitland commanded her off the coast of Egypt, under Sir Sidney Smith, until the signing of the convention of al-'Arish on 24 January 1800.
 Maitland was sent home overland with dispatches, but quickly returned to his command until Lord Keith moved him to the command of the storeship Wassenar.

 By April 1800 Cameleon was under the command of Lieutenant Samuel Jackson (acting).
 Between April and mid-May, Cameleon was part of a three-vessel naval squadron that, at the behest of Admiral Lord Keith, supported the Austrian force besieging the fortress of Savona.
 The naval force was under the command of Captain Hugh Downman in the frigate Santa Dorothea, and also included the Neapolitan brig Strombolo, under Captain Settimo.
 The little squadron's boats rowed guard off the harbour's mouth for 41 nights; the famished garrison surrendered to the allies on 15 May.
 Although Cameleon was committed to the blockade, she managed to share in a number of captures by other vessels.

 On 14 April Phaeton and Peterel captured St. Rosalia.
 Cameleon was among the five vessels with which Phaeton had to share her share of the proceeds due to a prior agreement.